We recently invited Andy Street, Mayor of the West Midlands, to meet with some of our groundworks apprentices on site at West Coventry Academy.

 Through the West Midlands Combined Authority, we are one of the companies that has benefitted from the Levy Transfer Scheme.
 The scheme enables large employers who pay the apprenticeship levy to transfer up to 25% of their levy funds to SMEs.
 Transferring levy funds is a way of supporting smaller businesses who wish to recruit apprentices by paying for the apprenticeship training and assessment.

 Damien Gallagher, Contracts Manager, explained why McDermotts has chosen to employ apprentices.
 “There’s a shortage of the young people who historically came into the construction industry.
-By having the link with Salutem, it means there’s a steady flow of young people coming in, helping plug that gap in the workforce.”
+By having the partnership with Salutem, it means there’s a steady flow of young people coming in, helping plug that gap in the workforce.”

 Andy spent time with apprentices Charlie, Luke and Jake, chatting to them in depth about their apprenticeship.